Sabelo-Sabs/Begginer-Projects/README.md

 ## This is going to be a series of begginer python projects I'll be doing during weekends!!
 All this projects are learn't from (https://www.geeksforgeeks.org/)
 ### The Dice Rolling Simulator
   - Where I create a rolling dice simulator using only python code and the only additional module used is the ``random module`` that I use to generate the dice sample [1,6]
+### The hangman Game
+  - I created a classic hangman game using python and random module, I added a bit of ``functional programming`` here!
+Lol